Legal status of fictional pornography depicting minors: Jurisdictions where fictional pornography depicting minors is legal

-Brazil

-Brazilian law forbids the production, sale, distribution, and possession, by any means, of real child porn, defined as records of "any situation that involves a child (defined as someone under 12) or adolescent (defined as someone between 12 and 17) in explicit sexual activities, real or simulated, or the display of the genital organs of a child or adolescent for primarily sexual purposes".
-The adjectives "real" and "simulated" (used in the plural by the rule in art.
-241-E of the code of minors) refer to the explicit sexual activities represented, and not to the child or adolescent (if real or fictional product).
-In other words, what the law sanctions is the participation, real or simulated (through, for example, the use of photomontage technique), of a real child or adolescent in a scene with explicit sexual content.
-However, drawings, 3D art and other graphic representations of fictional children, no matter how realistic or offensive, including pornography of the subgenre of Japanese manga/hentai lolicon and shotacon, are legal and not a criminal offense.

 Colombia

 The Supreme Court of Justice of Colombia ruled in 2018 that "artificial child pornography" is not a crime.
 This applies to non nude photographs, drawings, animation, and situations that do not involve actual abuse.
 The penal code was modified afterwards by adding the word "real" when referring to representations.

 Denmark

 There are no laws in Denmark which prohibit pornographic drawings of children, but it has recently been outlawed if produced in the form of an erotic doll.
 Results of a Danish government study done in 2012 failed to show how reading cartoons depicting child pornography will lead to actual child abuse.

 Finland

 Producing and distributing pornography which realistically or factually depicts a child—basically photographic images—is illegal in Finland and punishable by a fine or up to two years' imprisonment.
 Possession of such pornography is punishable by a fine or imprisonment for up to one year.

 Realistic and factual visual depiction of a child appearing in sexual acts is defined as it having "been produced in a situation in which a child has actually been the object of sexually offensive conduct and realistic, if it resembles in a misleading manner a picture or a visual recording produced through photography or in another corresponding manner of a situation in which a child is the object of sexually offensive conduct".

 Purely fantasy-based virtual child pornography—in this case, drawings and paintings—remains legal by Finnish law because it has no connection to a real abuse situation; also, such depictions may serve informational or artistic purposes which can make even reality-based images legal.